 - predicts extreme weather conditions, such as a blizzard, ice storm or sudden drops in temperature.

-Over the winter people indulge their indoor hobbies, painting, drawing, scrap-booking and the like.
+Over the winter people indulge their indoor hobbies, painting, drawing, scrapbooking and the like.
 A friend of mine who is a keen photographer uses these long months to sort through and catalogue all his pictures.

 Toronto prides itself on staying warming and welcoming throughout the winter, its ever-beating heart pulsating with various cultural events.
 The Royal Agricultural Winter Fair brings the country to the city with over 300 vendors, horse shows, dog shows and everything else in between.
 The Wintercity Festival combines three festivals; the WOW series, The Warm up and Winterlicious.
 The WOW Series is free and takes place outdoors at Nathan Phillips Square.
 It’s aimed at families and features performances from around the world.
 The Warm Up Series takes place at indoor venues across downtown Toronto and features multi-media events and performances geared towards both family and mature audiences.
 Winterlicious is a popular restaurant promotion including over 150 Toronto participants.
 It boasts events such as culinary demonstrations and market tours.
 Add to this the nine city museums, 50 ballet and dance companies, six opera companies and two symphony orchestras and you’ll have an idea of the wealth of cultural entertainment occurring throughout the winter months.

 Toronto is home to the largest underground shopping complex in the world.
-Twenty eight kilometres of underground walkway link shopping, services and entertainment, providing a safe haven from the winter cold and snow, or the summer heat.
+Twenty-eight kilometres of underground walkway link shopping, services and entertainment, providing a safe haven from the winter cold and snow, or the summer heat.
 It’s used by 100,000 daily commuters as well as tourists and residents on their way to sports or cultural events.
 It’s home to 1,200 shops and services, everything from photocopying to shoe-repairs as well as the usual high street names.
 More than 50 buildings or office towers are connected through the PATH system.
 It comprises twenty car parks, five subway stations, two major department stores, two major shopping centres, six major hotels, and a railway terminal.
 The CN Tower and Rogers Centre are connected via an enclosed elevated walkway, called Skywalk, from Union Station.

 Driving in winter conditions is pretty joyless at the best of times and plain dangerous at the worst.

-Overall, it’s best to try to view winter as a big adventure, snowy landscapes are an arrestingly beautiful sight and the days are primarily bright and sunny.
-Regular snowfall means we don’t have to suffer the dirty, slushy part for too long before it gets another dusting of pristine whiteness and there’s nothing like cold snowy weather outside for making you feel snug and cosy inside.
+Overall, we try to view winter as a big adventure, snowy landscapes are an arrestingly beautiful sight and the days are primarily bright and sunny.
+Regular snowfall means we don’t have to suffer the dirty, slushy part for too long before it gets another dusting of pristine whiteness and there’s nothing like snowy weather outside for making you feel snug and cosy inside.
 Most houses have industrial sized furnaces and ducting throughout, although the hot air they pump out is so drying it causes anything wooden to dry and crack/contract.
 I don’t need to tell you what it does to your skin.
 If it all gets too much, you can always join the other snow-birds who head to Florida or the Dominican Republic during the winter months, but, to be honest with you, I’d rather be surrounded by the tranquillity of the soundless, semi-frozen lake on a picturesque winter’s day than the cacophony of a tourist resort.
 No question!